HewlettPackard/shs-docs/docs/portal/developer-portal/install/install_or_upgrade_compute_nodes.md

 # Install or upgrade compute nodes

+Perform this procedure to install or upgrade SHS on compute nodes.
+This procedure can be used for systems that use either Mellanox NICs or HPE Slingshot 200Gpbs NICs.

 The installation method will depend on what type of NIC is installed on the system.
 Select one of the following procedures depending on the NIC in use:

 - **Systems using Mellanox NICs**: Proceed to the [Prerequisites for Mellanox-based System Installation](install_or_upgrade_compute_nodes.md#install-or-upgrade-compute-nodes/prerequisites-for-mellanox-based-system-installation) procedure first.
 - **Systems using HPE Slingshot 200Gbps NICs**: Proceed directly to the [Install via Package Managers](install_or_upgrade_compute_nodes.md#install-or-upgrade-compute-nodes/install-via-package-managers-recommended) procedure.

-NOTE: The upgrade process is nearly identical to the installation, and the proceeding instructions will note where the two processes delineate.
+NOTE: The upgrade process is nearly identical to the installation, and the proceeding instructions will note where the two processes diverge.

 ## Prerequisites for Mellanox-based system installation